 NFTE is a remarkable organization that is always on my short-list for year-end donations.
 They are a national nonprofit organization that partners with public school systems to offer a course on business basics and entrepreneurship to students (primarily focusing on children from low-income families).
 While they have created many entrepreneurs who have grown up to launch successful businesses, this is actually not their primary goal.

 Their primary goal is to use the theory of entrepreneurship to build a bridge between the core academic curriculum in the public schools and the way to make money in the real world.
 It is very hard to get a teenager excited about algebra… but it is remarkably easy to get them excited about making money.
+Teenagers like the thought of making money, so teaching them from a young age how to save and make money is one way of teaching them important life skills.
+For example, lessons on maths don’t interest a 15 year old.
+However, lessons on saving certain amounts of money (perhaps by using coupons like eBay coupons, or selling clothes) will grab their attention for a lot longer.

 By building this bridge, NFTE is successfully increasing school attendance, grades, test results and — most importantly! — graduation among a group of children who are at the highest risk of dropping out.